markoJurisic/click-and-drag/README.md

 # click-and-drag
-click and drag element for horizontal scroll
+click and drag element to scroll horizontally.